LogoLogo

 • Key prefix [Optional]—You can provide a key prefix to allow only files inside the prefix to be accessible.
 The key prefix must end with "/".

 • If a key prefix is specified, your projects will only have access to that folder and subfolders.
-For example, using the key prefix folder-1/ ensures that only the data from the folder-1 directory in your S3 bucket is synced with your ICA project.
+For example, using the key prefix folder-1/ ensures that only the data from the folder-1 folder in your S3 bucket is synced with your ICA project.
 Using prefixes and distinct folders for each ICA project is the recommended configuration as it allows you to use the same S3 bucket for different projects.

 • Using no key prefix results in syncing all data in your S3 bucket (starting from root level) with your ICA project.
 Your project will have access to your entire S3 bucket, which prevents that S3 bucket from being used for other ICA projects.
 Although possible, this configuration is not recommended.